-You do this 3 ways - all at the same time - with an understanding that "Wealth is created through your household finance, and not your business - yet - they work in sync and tightly rely on one another."
+You do this 3 ways - all at the same time - with an understanding that "Wealth is created through your household finance, and not your business!
+While also holding that the 3 ways need to work in sync and although different, tightly rely on one another."